PavelGnatyuk/TheTools/README.md

 **UIViewConntroller** extension with a function *add(child:)*

+**Wrapper** is generic struct allowing to wrap view controllers into the navigation controller.

 **AtomicWrite** is a property wrapper providing the atomic access to the wrapped values.

 **Localizable** is a property wrapper for localizable strings.